peterswimm/DUYinoboy/README.md

 - **Cable Length**: ~1.5 meters
 - **Expansion**: Compatible with [RK-202 Buttonboard](https://retrokits.com/shop/rk202/) for additional controls

-### Clock Generation vs MIDI Output
+### MIDI Clock Follower Design
-DUYinoboy's "Master" modes create timing signals via GPIO pins to synchronize the Game Boy, **not MIDI output**.
-The RK-002 hardware only supports MIDI input - all Game Boy communication happens through the 2 available GPIO pins.
+DUYinoboy is designed as a **MIDI clock follower only** - your DAW/sequencer provides the master clock.
+The RK-002 hardware only supports MIDI input, so all timing signals are converted from incoming MIDI clock to Game Boy GPIO signals.
+No master clock generation capability.

 ### Game Boy Link Cable Connections
 - **Pin 2 (SOUT)**: Red wire → RK-002 GPIO 2 (optional)